 - Improves us.
 (Proverbs 17:17) We need others to alert us to improvements as well as how to go about making them.
 Attempting to stay balanced alone just isn’t possible because we simply cannot accurately see everything about ourselves.

-- Makes us think about our words.
+- Makes us think.
 The Bible says we’ll be held accountable for every idle word we speak (Matthew 12:36-37).
 Accountability forces us to not only think about what we say but also about what influences exist at the heart of our words.

 - Builds trust.
 (Luke 16:10-12) Letting Godly people speak into our lives exercises humbleness.
 It practices our willingness to open ourselves up to necessary change, and this stretches us in a way that allows for bigger responsibility as we gain a reputation for honesty and transparency.

-- Realigns us when we mess up.
-(1 John 2:1-29 & James 5:16) We’re expected to mess up.
-That’s part of life this side of Heaven.
+- Realigns us.
+(1 John 2:1-29; James 5:16) We’re expected to mess up.
+That’s part of life this side of heaven.
 So, the real test of solid character shows with how a person reacts after messing up.
 A willingness to be reshaped by the Godly wisdom of another goes a long way in getting back on track after making mistakes.

 Establishing Accountability